Ek Ladki Ko Dekha Toh Aisa Laga: Plot

 At Beeji's party, Chatro bonds with Balbir over cooking.
 He notices Sahil enjoying the party and tells the others that Sahil is Sweety's Muslim boyfriend.
 Chaubey hides Sahil and brings him to Sweety's room.
 Sahil says he loves her.
 She tells him Babloo lied and she is actually in love with a girl.
 Sahil is astonished and too drunk to properly respond.
 The next day, he cancels the acting class.
-Billauri saw Chaubey taking Sahil to Sweety's room and blackmails him into exchanging their bets.
+Billauri sees Chaubey taking Sahil to Sweety's room and blackmails him into exchanging their bets.
 She helps Sweety see Sahil again.
 Sweety explains that she did not fit in as a child and now she hides the truth about herself.
 She is in a relationship with Kuhu.
-Babloo discovered this and tried to stop it, but she continued to see Kuhu in Delhi.
+Babloo had discovered this and tried to stop it, but she continued to see Kuhu in Delhi.
 She is glad to have a friend to confide in, and Sahil is glad to be her friend.
 Sweety wants to join Kuhu in London and study art there, yet she does not want to run away from her family.
 Chatro tells Balbir she is divorced with kids, and feels her kids should be free to marry or not, and to marry whomever they want to, regardless of religion.
 This inspires Balbir to invite Sahil to dinner and announce Sweety's engagement to him, which Babloo encourages.

 Sweety resolves to marry Sahil to make her family happy, though Sahil is against this.
 Sahil's supportive mother reminds him about a successful play he wrote that was based on a true story.
 He offers to write a play for Balbir's upcoming fashion show, with Balbir, Chatro, and the others as the actors.
 Sahil writes a romance titled Ek Ladki Ko Dekha Toh Aisa Laga, which will star Sweety and Kuhu.
 Balbir at first finds the story absurd, but Sahil defends it as a fresh new story.
 Babloo is supposed to be away but finds out about the play and reveals Sweety is actually in a relationship with Kuhu, not Sahil.
 Balbir leaves angrily, though Sweety declares the show will go on.
 As it becomes apparent the play is about a romance between two women, members of the audience start to leave, though many remain.
 After Balbir reads Sweety's diary and sees how she has felt lonely and misunderstood, he returns to the stage to defend Sweety and Kuhu.
 He is now accepting and supportive.
 The audience applauds.
 Later, Sahil's father congratulates him on his fresh new play.
 Sweety suggests Sahil present the play in other places for others like her.
 Balbir opens a restaurant and starts a relationship with Chatro.
 Billauri, claiming the gender of “Mr. X” is irrelevant, wins the bet on who Sweety would marry.